souzaramon/aboutme.md/README.md

 **Github:** [souzaramon](https://github.com/souzaramon)

 ## About me
-4+ years of experience in the web applications development using javascript, constantly studying the technologies I work with or find interesting, currently learning Rust and WebAssembly.
+5+ years of experience in the web applications development using javascript, constantly studying the technologies I work with or find interesting, currently learning Rust and WebAssembly.

 ## Skills
 - English
 - Git
 - Javascript & Typescript & ReasonML
+- Elixir
+- Python
 - NodeJS & Deno
 - React
 - NextJS